The Teaching and Learning Center hosts workshops and talks for those who teach on all WVU campuses. Both in-person and virtual options are available.

 The Center and many of its events are supported in part by a grant from the Claude Worthington Benedum Foundation.
 Funds are managed by the WVU Foundation.
 Chartered in 1954, the WVU Foundation is the nonprofit organization that receives and administers private donations on behalf of the University.PSC Campus WVU Tech Campus Morgantown Campuses

-Upcoming Fall Semester Events
+Upcoming Spring Semester Events

 Virtual Zoom Session